defvayne23/Drought-for-Serve/README.md

 Drought for Serve
 =================

 Brings together Drought and Serve.
+Two projects that I like to use to start a live design.
+Can either use it in a RoR project, or use Serve to export the HTML/CSS to use in something else.

 What is Drought?
 ----------------